ERP implementations can be highly successful for companies that avoid common pitfalls and delays.

 Companies planning an ERP implementation may experience fear and anxiety—which is understandable.
 They may have heard stories about prolonged, painful, and ultimately unsuccessful implementations that lead to company-wide frustration and unnecessary cost overruns due to those “inevitable” ERP implementation delays.

 But the truth is ERP implementation delays can be avoided if you understand what causes delays in the first place.

 ERP implementation can be delayed for several reasons.

-ERP implementations often require a great deal of time, effort, and resources.
+ERP implementations often require much time, effort, and resources.
 Here are five primary reasons why ERP implementations may be delayed.

-In a perfect world, ERP implementations would be done quickly, on time and within budget, and every employee would be thrilled with the result.
-But setting unrealistic expectations is no way to begin a project.
+In a perfect world, ERP implementations would be done quickly, on time, and within budget, and every employee would be thrilled with the result.
+However, setting unrealistic expectations is no way to begin a project.
 Some ERP vendors promise more than they can deliver.
 They guarantee unrealistic timelines, which, when missed, cost everyone more time and money.